wolfenfeld/ML-Tutorials/posts/EMR-post.md

 - Apache Spark - an open-source distributed general-purpose cluster-computing framework.
 - Pyspark - the Python API for Spark.
-- EMR service - Elastic Map Reduce is AWS's managed Hadoop framework.
+- EMR service - Elastic Map Reduce is AWS managed Hadoop framework.
-- S3 service - AWS's storage service.
-In the solution we present in this post we assume that the raw data is stored on a S3 bucket.
+- S3 service - AWS storage service.
-- Boto 3 - Boto is the Amazon Web Services (AWS) SDK for Python.
+- Boto 3 - Boto is the AWS SDK for Python.
 It enables Python developers to create, configure, and manage AWS services.

 ## Solution formulation

-- EMR loader
-- Bootstrap
-- S3 Connectors
-- Processing
+Our solution is comprised of 3 main scripts.

+- EMR loader - the python script that is in charge of spinning-up, configuring and running the EMR cluster.
+- Bootstrap - this script is used to configure each node in the cluster.
+- Processing - the python script that executes the data processing commands.

 ## Conclusion

-In this tutorial
+In this tutorial we have gone through the steps needed to spin-up an EMR Cluster, read the relevant data from a table in RDS, executes a set of commands using Pyspark and dump the results to S3.

+I hope this guide helped shed some light on how to use EMR to achieve the relevant results and would like to thank @nimrod_milo for helping me on this glorious quest.